 Pie Adblock’s test results

-Cover Your Tracks determines how well your ad blocker protects you from trackers or helps you avoid profiling.
-Pie did the worst in this test, though even premium ad blockers typically receive only a 2 out of 3 here.
+Cover Your Tracks determines how well your ad blocker protects you from trackers and helps you avoid profiling.
+Pie received an average score, as even premium ad blockers typically receive only a 2/3 score here.

-We also ran Pie through Can You Block It, which offers a variety of ads, including banner ads and interstitial ads.
-Pie did a little better on average here than the other two tests but still let through more than most quality ad blockers.
+We also ran Pie through Can You Block It, which tests against a variety of ads, including banner ads and interstitial ads.
+Pie also received a perfect score here, blocking all the ads.

 Pie Adblock scores